cristicmf/dao/README.md

 ## Getting started

 The repo only has the Solidity contracts at this point, but will have scripts for automatic deployment later.
+Solidity imports and the compiler is being upgraded and will get some very nice new features in the coming weeks, and the scripts will make use of those.

 [User Manual](./docs/Manual.md)